European vs American Dobermans

 It's almost obligatory for a Doberman breeder to have a page on their website describing the differences between American Dobermans and European Dobermans.
 This will be a pretty brief overview, but we'll hit on the major differences.

 The vast majority of American Doberman lines were bred for showing.
 The original purpose of personal protection was discarded to breed to a show standard set by the American Kennel Club (AKC).
 Most American Dobermans' necks are too weak to do bite work, though they are often very skilled at agility and scent work.
 European Dobermans, bred to the FCI standard (instead of the AKC standard), are sturdy, powerful, and intimidating.
-They excel at personal protection work and are bigger in size than the AKC standard bred Dobermans (American Dobermans).
-European Dobermans are bigger boned in comparison.
+They excel at personal protection work and are generally heavier in size than the AKC standard bred Dobermans (American Dobermans).
+Typically, European Dobermans are bigger boned than American Dobermans.

 European Dobermans are generally feistier than American Dobermans

-European Dobermans are better all around dogs.
+In our view European Dobermans are better all around dogs.
+They have a much higher standard level of working aptitude and drive.
 They're protective, loyal, intelligent, and most of all, family-oriented.
 They desire nothing more than to be with you and their family.
 Our dogs are "everything" dogs, meaning they can do everything you want to do.

 Considering that we're European Doberman breeders, it should be no surprise that we prefer European Dobermans over American Dobermans.
 We've met lots of American Dobermans over the years and the vast majority are very well trained, elegant, good dogs.
 They make great family pets and we know many people with American Dobermans.
 It just depends on what you want in a dog.
 We want and produce a Doberman that has protective instincts, great drive, intelligence, working ability, tenacity, loyalty, and love - for that, an American Doberman just can't compete with a European!